Contact InformationTel: 401.333.7070

 Saturday, 10 a.m. - 12 p.m., 8 meetings, September 12 - October 31, 2015

 Internship: Experiencing the Joy

 This professional internship typically spans six months and is divided into two segments.
-In the first, the typical student will spend one hour per week for 10 weeks at one of our training sites.
-At our Elmhurst Extended Care site, students will work with their family therapy pets in the program dubbed “Moving Forward with Joy.”
-At the Cranston Arc site, teams will work in the program “Maximum Joy.”
-Both of these sites not only have graduates of this program as full-time staff, but have long welcomed professional pet assisted therapy into their facilities.
-It is hoped that through working at these sites, students and their pets will not only touch and change lives and motivate patients to the accomplishment of treatment goals, but also will also gain the confidence and experience to move forward.
+In the first, the typical student will spend one hour per week for 10 weeks.
+At our Elmhurst Extended Care site, students will work with their family therapy pets in the program dubbed "Moving Forward with Joy."
+At the Cranston Arc site, teams will work in the program "Maximum Joy."
+Both of these sites not only have graduates of this program as full-time staff, but long have welcomed professional pet assisted therapy into their facilities.

-In the second phase of the internship, students will work directly with Pearl Salotto to create their own program in a site that does not have pet therapy.
-Following the initial program development, based on the students and their pets’ interests and talents, they will then complete one hour per week for 10 weeks.
-Weekly documentation and a final paper are required at both sites.
+In the second phase of the internship, students will work directly with an advisor to create their own program in a site that does not have pet therapy.
+Following the initial program development, based on the students and their pets' interests and talents, they will then complete one hour per week for 10 weeks.

 This program is a three course certificate program including Theory (Course I) Experiential Learning (Course II) and Internship (Course III).